rexresearch

 absorbed by the device.
 The physical size of the solitonic pulse

-wavelength of the light and is ideal for optical integration.
+the wavelength of the light and is ideal for optical

-polaritonic or excitonic bandgap as a function of position.
-As the
+the polaritonic or excitonic bandgap as a function of position.

-soliton propagates, it changes the resonant frequency of the
+As the soliton propagates, it changes the resonant frequency of

-polarizable elements.
+the polarizable elements.
 The pulse propagates to the right.
-FIG. 7A

-shows how light of some input frequency incident from the right
+FIG. 7A shows how light of some input frequency incident from

-can be transmitted through the soliton by coupling into and back
+the right can be transmitted through the soliton by coupling

-system represents a nanoscale optical isolator because the soliton
+elements.
+This system represents a nanoscale optical isolator

 [0040] The lowest frequency of the soliton must be within a few